-3. Scope out your route.
+3. Scope out your route

 Getting lost is frustrating and a waste of gas (and money).
 Review your route before you head out.
 This simple step can reduce the odds of missing a turn or taking a wrong exit.
 In addition, check with state or local authorities at your planned destination and along your route to learn about any restrictions they might have in place due to coronavirus.
 That may mean wearing face coverings in public in some places or avoiding areas with mandatory self-quarantine rules in place.

-4. Beware of toll roads.
+4. Beware of toll roads

-5. Don’t leave lodging to the last minute.
+5. Don’t leave lodging to the last minute

-6. Fill up your cooler.
+6. Fill up your cooler

-7. Check your tires.
+7. Check your tires

 One advantage of driving over flying is you don’t have to make as many tough packing decisions.
 But don’t be tempted to drag along tons of extra stuff.
 The heavier your car, the worse gas mileage you’ll get.